bitterjug/elm-wpc/readme.markdown

         | Padding

-  - So then that function will look like

-      f : Int -> Array Entry -> (Int.
-Array DisplayEntry) f cols entries =
-        ...
+      paddToColumnWidth : List Entry -> List DisplayEntry paddToColumnWidth : List Entry -> List DisplayEntry

-  - [ ]  We need to make sure that when we prepend later items above an expanded item, and then scroll to the new scroll offset, that we update the `scrollTop` in scroll info in the model, incase the generated `scrollTo` command doesn't trigger a `Scroll` event.
+  - [x]  We need to make sure that when we prepend later items above an expanded item, and then scroll to the new scroll offset, that we update the `scrollTop` in scroll info in the model, in case the generated `scrollTo` command doesn't trigger a `Scroll` event.
+(But it appears to do it.)

+- If there are more to get, could we do a "content first" trick and fill in some empty content to allow scrolling to continue, and issue the GET request to fetch them, and replace them with real content when the content arrives?
+  Problem is we don't know how many columns are incoming

+- [ ] Do we even need `getPostList`?
+Isn't it the same as

+    `getEarlier <curent date>`?

+  Uh!
+But to get the current date we need to run a task.

+  We do this when we start the app or when we visit the top level url.
+If this is at start up we could request the current time as one of the commands sent by `init`.

+  Technically, if I published a blog while I was in a session with this client, Id want the now date updated in order to include it in the main list.
+  So when do we update the now date?
+On app start would miss this case.
+  Unless we had to hit reload to refresh... is that acceptable?

+  If not we have to refresh it each time he main list is requested which means we would want to defer the load for the content until after receiving the new current time.
+It's quick, sure, but there would need to be another internal state where the now date was "unknown" until it arrived.
+  Maybe we need a `Maybe Date` for `Model.now`?

 - [ ] What happens when we introduce the means to navigate from viewing a single expanded entry back to  viewing the list, in the vicinity of that